 Because we estimated four regressions (one per outcome measure) for each set of analyses, statistical significance was set to p < 0.0125 (0.05/4) 62.

 We estimated multiple linear regression models to examine the association of number of live births on biological age when controlling for chronological age, self-reported race/ethnicity, educational attainment, FIPR, BMI, and smoking.
 To focus on biological aging, we conducted analyses using versions of each biological age measure after adjustment for chronological age, computed as the residuals of each measure regressed onto chronological age.
-Following adjustment biological aging measures were no longer correlated with chronological age (ESM Table IX).
+Following adjustment, biological aging measures were no longer correlated with chronological age (ESM Table IX).
 Separate models were estimated for LM, log-transformed HD, KDM, and AL.

 We estimated both linear and quadratic terms for number of live births, as it has been previously suggested that the number of live births may exert quadratic, rather than linear, effects on morbidity and mortality 32–34.
 As higher values correspond to more advanced biological age across all biological aging measures, a positive linear effect suggests a higher number of live births is associated with a higher biological age.
 A positive quadratic effect would suggest a convex (or U-shaped) shape to the fitted curve, while a negative quadratic effect would suggest a concave shape to the fitted curve.
 As prior work suggests that costs of reproduction should be the most apparent after menopause 63, models were estimated independently in premenopausal and postmenopausal women.
 Equations for each regression are provided in ESM Text 1.